fengzilong/webpack-module-wrapper/README.md

 ## Installation

-It can be used to retrieve module codes out from a js bundle
+It can be used to help retrieve module codes out from a js bundle

 ```bash
 npm i webpack-module-wrapper -D